Some parents want to wait to vaccinate their kids. Here's why doctors say do it now

 And if you live in an area where the weather is getting chilly, that's going to mean people are indoors more often, which raises your risk of catching COVID-19.

-Especially if you are having family members or friends in for the holidays, keep in mind: "It is safer to gather in a fully vaccinated environment than not," Kalu says.
+Especially if you are having family members or friends in for the holidays, keep in mind that "it is safer to gather in a fully vaccinated environment than not," Kalu says.
 "So even in just the interest of keeping your small community safe as you gather over the holidays, it may be good to get kids vaccinated prior to that."

 If my child already had COVID-19, do they need this shot?
 Don't they have immunity?